top of page

 Background

 Worker voice refers to the ability of workers to unite, express their demands collectively, and negotiate for better working conditions.
 It is a fundamental aspect of labour relations.
-Though sometimes narrowly understood as the creation of a hotline or app, meaningful worker voice goes far beyond this – to empowering workers, through trusted workers’ organizations, to play a key role in solving and preventing workplace issues, and not only pointing to issues that need to be addressed.
+Though sometimes narrowly understood as the creation of a hotline or app, meaningful worker voice goes far beyond pointing to issues that need to be addressed.
+It is about empowering workers, through trusted workers’ organizations, to play a key role in solving and preventing workplace issues.
 Promoting worker voice can be done through diverse channels, including legislative requirements, voluntary frameworks and many types of initiatives in between.
-It can include monitoring compliance with requirements on government entities engaging in public procurement (eg NSW Modern Slavery Act/Office of the NSW Anti-Slavery Commissioner, Electronics Watch), private sector multi-stakeholder initiatives that focus on certification and compliance through audits (Cleaning Accountability Framework and Fair Farms, Australia) and worker-driven supply chain initiatives where workers play a central role in compliance (Fair Food, US and many others across Asia).
+It can include monitoring compliance with requirements on government entities engaging in public procurement (eg NSW Modern Slavery Act/Office of the NSW Anti-Slavery Commissioner, Electronics Watch), private sector driven multi-stakeholder initiatives (Fair Farms in Australia) and worker-driven supply chain initiatives where workers play a central role in compliance (Fair Food, in the US; Cleaning Accountability Framework in Australia, and many initiatives across Asia).

 The session is led by the Office of the NSW Anti-Slavery Commissioner, and will be opened by the NSW Anti-Slavery Commissioner, Dr James Cockayne, with an introduction the relationship between modern slavery survivor engagement and worker voice, and the importance of considering the ‘Why’, ‘What’ and ‘How’ of worker voice in the context of supply chains.